jjmccollum/teiphy/docs/advanced.rst

 is not necessary; the values you specify will be normalized in the conversion.

-This example above follows the TEI Guidelines more strictly, in that it uses the ``@xml:id`` attribute instead of the ``@n`` attribute to assign URIs to individual readings, and it references these URIs in the ``@target`` attributes of the ``witDetail`` element and the
+The example above follows the TEI Guidelines more strictly, in that it uses the ``@xml:id`` attribute instead of the ``@n`` attribute to assign URIs to individual readings, and it references these URIs in the ``@target`` attributes of the ``witDetail`` element and the